 4 Types of PowerPoint Presentations - That Conclude Differently

 To finish a presentation strong, it helps to start by thinking about your presentation's goal.
-Your actions have to align with the goal of the presentation to succeed.
-How you'll approach a persuasive conclusion is different than an inspirational speech conclusion, for example.
+Your actions must align with the goal of the presentation to succeed.
+How you'll approach a persuasive conclusion is different than an inspirational speech conclusion.

-For the purpose of this tutorial, I propose that there are essentially four main categories that you can divide presentations into.
+In this tutorial I cover four main categories that you can divide presentations into.
 You could sub-divide these into more specific categories, but I think these basic groups are a useful way to think about your presentation and the approach to take:

 - Persuasive Presentations.
 A persuasive presentation is designed to share your point of view and influence the views of your audience.

 - Informative Presentations.
-Informative presentations share facts and ideas about a subject, and are less prescriptive than a persuasive presentation.
+Informative presentations share facts and ideas about a subject.
+They're less prescriptive than a persuasive presentation.

 - Decision Driven Presentations.
 In a decision driven presentation, you're in the spotlight to provide a recommendation or plan to your audience.
 These often take place in the work environment.

 - Introductory Presentations.
 These are also very popular in the business world.
 Maybe this is your chance to introduce your company to potential investors, customers, or a future employee.

 Let's talk about specific approaches for each of these presentation types.
-Throughout this tutorial, I'm going to use the Fluent PowerPoint Template to create closing slides.
-This presentation has plenty of ideas for attractive slides and is easy to work with.
+Throughout this tutorial, I'm going to use premium PowerPoint templates from Envato Elements to create closing slides.
+These templates give you plenty of ideas for attractive slides and are professionally designed and easy to work with.

-You can grab Fluent or other popular PowerPoint themes from Envato Elements.
-Elements is a special offer that gives you unlimited access to creative resources, such as: presentation templates, web themes, photos, and more.
+Grab some popular PowerPoint themes from Envato Elements.
+Elements is a special offer that gives you unlimited access to creative resources, such as presentation templates, web themes, photos, and more.

-Browse through the best trending designs from both of these sites:
+Browse through the best trending designs from both sites:

 Let's look into more detail on concluding each presentation type strongly, from closing strategies to ideas on mastering your final PowerPoint slide.
 That way, you'll know the best way to end your PowerPoint presentation—regardless of its type and your goals.